fleetdm/fleet/frontend/services/mock_service/README.md

 Configuration consists of two files: `config` and `responses`.

-**Responses file**
+### Responses file
-Define you static JSON responses as constants in the `responses` file inside the `./mocks` folder.
+Declare your static JSON responses as constants in the `responses` file inside the `./mocks` folder.
 Each JSON response should be given its own unique name and added to the default export for the file.
 These responses will be imported as `STATIC` in the `config` file where you will map the responses to the the request paths for your API service.

-**Config file**
+### Config file
-Define your endpoint and each of your API request paths to its expected JSON response in the `config` file inside the `./mocks` folder.
+Declare your endpoint and each of your API request paths to its expected JSON response in the `config` file inside the `./mocks` folder.

 Set the `DELAY` constant (in milliseconds) if you want to simulate a delayed API response.